mendixlabs/smart-apps-computer-use/README.md

 1. Clone the current repository in a folder on your file system.
 1. Clone the [Anthropic Quickstarts repository](https://github.com/anthropics/anthropic-quickstarts) into a dedicated folder on your file system, e.g. `C:\my-computer-use\`.
 A folder `anthropic-quickstarts` will be created, and it will contain a `computer-use demo`, that is located in a location such as: `C:\my-computer-use\anthropic-quickstarts\computer-use-demo\`
 1. Take the most recent version of the [GenAI Showcase app](https://marketplace.mendix.com/link/component/220475) and make sure the `ComputerUse_AmazonBedrock` showcase module is present.
+Change the [runtime and admin ports](https://docs.mendix.com/refguide/configuration/) to 8082/8092.
+See notes under **Technical considerations** for more information about the different ports.

 ## Configure the LLM